What to Expect & How We Can Help

 Recovery isn’t something that can be achieved overnight.
 In fact, it takes ample time and plenty of effort and conviction for an individual to successfully achieve sobriety.
 However, it’s important to remember that a successful recovery is attainable by anybody who suffers from addiction, no matter how long they’ve been in the throes of active addiction or the substance to which they’re addicted.

-What is Addiction?
-Can It Be Cured?
+What Exactly is Addiction?

 It’s only relatively recently that we’ve come to understand addiction as a disease.
 More specifically, addiction is characterized as a chronic relapsing disease of the brain.
 When an individual develops an addiction, it’s indicative of lasting chemical and functional changes to the brain, resulting from chronic habitual use of chemical intoxicants.
 Although it would seem to be a behavioral problem, we actually understand that addiction is far more profound.